nspilman/the-bahblag-gatsby/src/pages/blog/2019-02-21-the-rest-of-our-time-in-madrid.md

 ![](/img/madrid/palacioImpressiveCarpet.jpg)

-Within the palace proper, we saw a multitude of enormous crystal and silver chandaliers, gold and gold leaf plated everthing, large sculptures of royalty, multi-million dollar Stratovarius violins, violas and cellos, the royal crown, and a lot of fascinating and expensive looking clocks.
+Within the palace proper, we saw a multitude of enormous crystal and silver chandeliers, gold and gold leaf plated everything, large sculptures of royalty, multi-million dollar Stratovarius violins, violas and cellos, the royal crown, and a lot of fascinating and expensive looking clocks.

 ## El Mercado de San Miguel

 From the palace, we headed to the Mercado de San Miguel, a food market with a bunch of different vendors, right by Plaza Mayor, for a quick treat.
 Claire went with sweet, while I went with salty... and then alcoholic.

 This is basically an empanada filled with ice cream.